ysyk2021/agile-sales-and-operations-planning-aligning-business-strategy-with-market-demands/src/chapter-4-3.md

-Aligning Business Strategy with Market Demands: Aligning Sales and Operations Planning with Overall Business Strategy
+Aligning Sales and Operations Planning with Overall Business Strategy
 =====================================================================================================================

 In this chapter, we will explore the importance of aligning sales and operations planning (S\&OP) with overall business strategy to meet market demands.